mne-tools/mne-hcp/doc/index.rst

 2. The trial info structure gives the correct latencies of the events The latencies in the trigger channel are shifted by around 18 ms.
-   For now we'd recommend using the events from the function :func:`hcp.io.read_trial_info_hcp`.
+   For now we'd recommend using the events from the function :func:`hcp.read_trial_info`.

 3. The default filters in MNE and FieldTrip are different.
    FieldTrip uses a 4th order butterworth filter.
 In MNE you might need